Skip to content ↓

 Statutory Duties

-In order to discharge our statutory duties, we conduct a conduct an annual audit, including a website review, to ensure compliance with various legal and educational regulations.
+In order to discharge our statutory duties, we conduct an annual audit, including a website review, to ensure compliance with various legal and educational regulations.

 We also set the strategic framework in which the school operates by determining policy.
 We review each policy for compliance and also check that policies are implemented properly and appropriately.